-Chorionic gonadotropin alfa, recombinant (Injection)
+Chorionic gonadotropin alfa, recombinant (By injection)

 Chorionic Gonadotropin Alfa, Recombinant (kore-ee-ON-ik goe-NAD-oh-troe-pin AL-fa re-KOM-bi-nant)